INTERNATIONAL FEDERATION OF WOMEN'S HOCKEY ASSOCIATION

 The championship was played with new rules, the push-in instead of the roll in, two only for off side, defending forwards at corners on the half way line, and the penalty stroke instead of the penalty bully, mention is also made of more use of the scoop.

-The Scottish umpires at the tournament were Louie Kerr, Catherine Clarke, Joyce Henderson and Bett Loudon.
+The Scottish umpires at the tournament were Louie Kerr, Catherine Clarke, Joyce Henderson and Betty Loudon.

 Rae Nicholson, captain of the 1975 Scottish team will write separately of her and the team’s memories of the tournament.
 They will meet with the current Scottish team after the match and have been asked by the coach, Chris Duncan to present Scottish caps to the newly capped players.
 The article and photos from the day will be published following the event.